bjornblomqvist/mayi/README.markdown

 end
 ```

-I have found this small API change to be a big win!
-Now we have the actually question we wish to answer documented.
+As you can see with MayI this changes to a nice method call with an explicit mening.
+I have found this small API to be a big win!
+Now we have the actually question we wish to have answered documented.

 ## The API

-Your rights implementation with boolean questions.
+A basic access rights implementation.

 ```ruby
 class MyAccessHandler